On this page:

 Organisations outside the Programme Countries and South East Europe can participate as project partners in EVS without accreditation.

-European non-governmental organisation (ENGOs) located in Programme countries and international governmental organisations located in Programme countries and South East Europe (SEE) are accredited by the Executive Agency.
+European non-governmental organisation (ENGOs) located in Programme countries and international governmental organisations located in Programme countries are accredited by the Executive Agency.

 They may request one or more types of accreditation (as sending, as host, as co-ordinating organisation).